RishiGupta12/SerialPundit/tools-and-utilities/reset_usb_device/ReadMe.txt

 [25576.242608] xhci_hcd 0000:00:14.0: xHCI xhci_drop_endpoint called with disabled ep ffff88022ee9eb40
 [25576.242611] xhci_hcd 0000:00:14.0: xHCI xhci_drop_endpoint called with disabled ep ffff88022ee9eb00
 [25576.243191] usb 3-3: cp210x converter now attached to ttyUSB0

+4. Some of the manual steps can be further automated by using technique used in symlink-usb-serial.sh shell script.